scifir/scifir-units/TO-DO.md

 - TODO: explanation, with code examples, of physics and chemistry laws
 - TODO: there is a bug with is_close_prefix in base_display()
 - TODO: change the default of display() to be of all decimals instead of two

-- TODO: think of how to implement conversions, do also the test of them
-- TODO: support the conversion inside the display of scalar_unit
-- TODO: add the old historic systems of units to conversion, and explain them in the README.md file
-- TODO: add the conversions of the CGS system of units, and the FPS system of units
-- TODO: add Farenheit, Rankine and maybe other dimensions of temperature as conversions

 - TODO: complex_number<> and lab_number<> should work with scalar_unit class as template parameter too, not only with their child classes